-Is inflation too much money chasing too few goods?

 Recessions repeatedly come on the heels of deficit growth reductions, and are cured with deficit growth increases.

-5. Fact: The federal government gave itself the unlimited ability to create debt/money on August 15, 1971, when it went completely off the gold standard.
+5. Fact: On August 15, 1971, the federal government gave itself the unlimited ability to create debt/money by completely abandoning the gold standard.
 This ability is called Monetary Sovereignty.

 Because the federal government now has the unlimited ability to create dollars, it neither taxes or borrows in order to obtain dollars.
-It simply creates them.
+It simply creates them ad hoc.
 Tax dollars are destroyed upon receipt.

-Then you tell the government to debit your checking account and credit your Treasury security account by the same amount.
-The process is similar to transferring money from your checking account to your savings account.
+–You tell the government to debit your checking account and credit your Treasury security account by the same amount.
+The process is similar to transferring money from your checking account to your bank savings account.

 The entire process neither adds nor subtracts money from the economy (but for interest paid).

-Our Monetarily Sovereign government does not borrow the money it already has created, but rather exchanges one form of U.S. money (T-securities) for another (dollars).
-The entire “borrowing” process actually is nothing more than an asset exchange.
+Our Monetarily Sovereign government does not borrow the money it has already created but rather exchanges one form of U.S. money (T-securities) for another (dollars).
+The entire “borrowing” process is nothing more than an asset exchange.

-But do T-securities have any benefit?
-Yes, federal interest payments add to the money supply, a stimulative event.
-Federal control over interest levels adds to the government’s ability to control the value of the dollar.
+Do T-securities have any benefit?
+Yes, federal interest payments add to the money supply, an economically stimulative event.
+Federal interest payments help the government control interest rates and the dollar’s value.
+(The higher the interest, the greater the value of the dollar, and the more the economy receives in growth dollars.)

 T-securities (debt) are not functionally related to the difference between taxes and spending (deficits).
 They are related only by laws requiring the Treasury to create T-securities in the amount of the deficit.

-The Treasury has the ability to create T-securities (debt) without there being any deficit, and the government can run a deficit without creating T-securities.
+The Treasury can create T-securities (debt) without a deficit, and the government can run a deficit without creating T-securities.
 Federal debt is not functionally the total of federal deficits.

 Our Monetarily Sovereign government does not store dollars for future use.
-It creates dollars, ad hoc, by paying bills.
+It can create unlimited dollars ad hoc by paying bills.

 Today, the federal government creates money by spending, i.e. it credits checking accounts to pay its bills.
 This crediting of checking accounts adds dollars to the economy.